Xachaeus/Personal-Portfolio/College Projects/Bullet Hell Game/README.txt

 game, including a main menu, proper handling for after the player or enemy is killed, and the ability to adjust the game settings without changing a text file, not even to mention the complete lack of game audio.
-However, as an exercise in game development and parallel computing (the projectiles), this project was very helpful for me.
+However, as an exercise in game development and efficient parallel computing, this project was very helpful for me.